 Connect to the new share

 To connect to a share, open Index and right-click to open the context menu, then select Go to and enter the server’s address and the path to the directory.
 For example, if the server IP is 10.0.2.15 and the share is called DATA, the address would be like this.

 That’s it; you can start working with the files contained within.

-When accessing a Samba share in Index, the contents may not load immediately, requiring the user to go back and forward without closing the application; otherwise, the user will need to authenticate again.
+When accessing a Samba share in Index, the contents may not load immediately, requiring the user to go back and forth without closing the application; otherwise, the user will need to authenticate again.